Dheekshitha2/boilerplate/README.md

 ## Empowering Families to Combat Bank Scams with AI-Driven Simulations

-Fraud Zero addresses the escalating threat of financial frauds by empowering individuals and families to actively participate in fraud prevention through realistic, AI-powered scam simulations.
+Fraud Zero is a project created for LifeHack2024.
+It addresses the escalating threat of financial frauds by empowering individuals and families to actively participate in fraud prevention through realistic, AI-powered scam simulations.

 ### Features